FMMT666/launchpad.py/README.md

 If you ever dreamed of using your Launchpad for completely other stuff than music: Welcome !-)

 ---
+## NEWS

+### CHANGES 2015/02/18:

+    - Added option to select a Launchpads if more than one is attached.
+      Notice that simultaneous operation of multiple Launchpads is _not_ implemented yet (but will be shortly ;-)

+    - Added optional parameters <number> and <name> to Open()

+---
 ## Package
 The "distribution" consists of: